MortelRi/wow-random/README.md

-# World of Warcraft Classic Randomizer
+# World of Warcraft Character Randomizer (Classic, The Burning Crusade, Wrath of the Lich King)